voiceflow/rcjs-examples/suggestion-chips/README.md

 To start the project, use `yarn start`

+## Usage

+This sample is similar to the "Hamburger Order React" sample.
+However, you might see a list of buttons displayed below the app's actual response.
+These are the suggestion chips.
+You can click these buttons to automatically send the suggested response as your response to the VF app.

 ## Explanation

 Voiceflow General Projects implement Natural Language Processing (NLP) and Natural Language Functionality (NLU) functionality to enable intelligent detection of user intents.
 The NLP/NLU modules can perform intent matching, but also return suggested responses to trigger intents that it's expecting next.